wiwaszko-intel/scenescape/mapping/docs/user-guide/overview.md

 ## SceneScape Integration

-The following diagram shows the dataflow between the SceneScape Web UI, database, MQTT broker, and the Mapping Service.
+The following diagram shows the dataflow between the Intel® SceneScape Web UI, database, MQTT broker, and the Mapping Service.

 ```mermaid
 sequenceDiagram